Skip to Content

 The gratuities go towards the tips for the staff and are designed so that passengers don’t have to tip in cash.
 That said, many people still prefer to tip in cash.

-The gratuities which are automatically added onto the price of drinks cannot be removed.
+Gratuities that are automatically added to the price of drinks cannot be removed.

 To learn more about gratuities, including how they also affect drinks and spa treatments, check out this post so that you don’t have any nasty surprises on your cruise: